How To Use The Sync Teaching Method In Your Classroom

-This notion of a class that moves fluidly from focus on a single theme to individual or small group activity, and back again, is not new.
+This notion of a class that moves fluidly from a focus on a single theme to individual or small group activities, and back again, is not new.
 The teacher guides the class as a ‘conductor’ while unleashing each student to delve into topics on their own as well, harnessing each individual’s curiosity and aptitude.
 And this occurs routinely with or without digital media.

 This post is a brief introduction to the technologies that can support a synced classroom using second screens—focusing on the use of web-based resources.
-As web-based resources play an ever larger role in K-12 education, the ability to better wrangle and adapt them to the natural rhythms of classroom instruction rises in importance.
+As web-based resources play an ever-larger role in K-12 education, the ability to better wrangle and adapt them to the natural rhythms of classroom instruction rises in importance.